hibobmaster/phpbb_ailabs/privet/ailabs/README.md

   ![Attachment settings](../privet/ailabs/docs/chatgpt_example.png)

 * Fine-tuning can be done by adjusting following OpenAI API chat parameters https://platform.openai.com/docs/api-reference/chat
-  - `model`, default `gpt-3.5-turbo`, full list of models available at https://platform.openai.com/docs/models
+  - `model`, default `gpt-4o`, full list of models available at https://platform.openai.com/docs/models
   - `temperature`, `top_p`, `frequency_penalty` and `presence_penalty` - see https://platform.openai.com/docs/api-reference/chat/create

 * Additional setting used by ChatGPT AI
-  - `max_tokens`, default 4096, define size reserved for AI reply when quoted
+  - `max_tokens`, default 4096, define size reserved for AI reply when quoted.
-  - `prefix`, default empty, can be used to prompt model, see [ChatGPT advanced setup](#chatgpt-advanced-setup) for details
+  - `prefix`, default empty, can be used to prompt model, see [ChatGPT advanced setup](#chatgpt-advanced-setup) for details.
+    👉 You can hint ChatGPT to format its responses using phpBB bbcodes markup by specifying `"prefix": "Use phpBB bbcode formatting when answering, unless explicitly specified otherwise."` and `"prefix_tokens": 21`.
-  - `prefix_tokens`, default 0, see [ChatGPT advanced setup](#chatgpt-advanced-setup) for details
+  - `prefix_tokens`, default 0, see [ChatGPT advanced setup](#chatgpt-advanced-setup) for details.
   - `max_quote_length`, if provided, the quoted response text will be truncated to the number of words defined by the max_quote_length value.
 Set it to 0 to remove all quoted text entirely.

 ## ChatGPT advanced setup